Here’s a look at Somalia, an impoverished, war-torn eastern African country that borders the Gulf of Aden, the Indian Ocean, Ethiopia and Kenya.

 September 25, 1993 - An American Black Hawk UH-60 helicopter is shot down over Mogadishu, and three soldiers on board are killed.

-October 3-4, 1993 - The Battle of Mogadishu: Two Black Hawk UH-60 helicopters are shot down during a raid on Aidid's high-level staff at Mogadishu's Olympic Hotel.
-Eighteen American soldiers are killed, and more than 70 are wounded.
+October 3-4, 1993 - The Battle of Mogadishu: Two Black Hawk UH-60 helicopters are shot down during a raid on Aidid’s high-level staff at Mogadishu’s Olympic Hotel.
+Eighteen US soldiers and hundreds of Somalis are killed.
 Pilot Michael Durant is captured.
-Hundreds of Somalis are also killed.

 January 1994 - Elder clansmen agree to a new cease-fire.
 Aidid and Mohammed do not attend the talks.